simonpoulding/DataGenerators.jl/README.md

 	end

 	# create a generator instance
-	julia> eg = ExprGen()
+	eg = ExprGen()
-	data generator ExprGen with 5 choice points using sampler choice model

-	# execute the generator 200 times, keeping traces where the expression length is within 20% of the target
+	# execute the generator 200 times, keeping traces where the expression length is within 20% of the target length
-	julia> besttraces = Vector{Any}()
+	besttraces = Vector{Any}()
-	julia> for i in 1:200
+	for i in 1:200
 		try
 			expr, state = generate(eg)
 			if 80 <= length(expr) <= 120